George Keppel, 3rd Earl of Albemarle

-General George Keppel, 3rd Earl of Albemarle, PC (8 April 1724 – 13 October 1772), styled Viscount Bury until 1754, was a British Army officer who served in the War of the Austrian Succession, Jacobite rising of 1745 and Seven Years' War.
+General George Keppel, 3rd Earl of Albemarle, (8 April 1724 – 13 October 1772), styled Viscount Bury until 1754, was a British army officer and politician who served in the War of the Austrian Succession, Jacobite rising of 1745 and Seven Years' War.
 He is best known for his victory over the Spanish during the siege of Havana in 1762.

 Early life

 He came from a wealthy and powerful Dutch family from Guelders who had close connections to the Princes of Orange that had moved to England in the seventeenth century, in the aftermath of the Glorious Revolution.
 His father was Willem van Keppel, 2nd Earl of Albemarle.
 Through his mother, Lady Anne Lennox, he was a great-grandson of King Charles II of England.
-He started his military career serving in the Dutch Army fighting against the French, and in 1745, Keppel participated in the Battle of Fontenoy as an aide to Prince William, Duke of Cumberland.
+He started his military career serving in the Dutch States Army fighting against the French, and in 1745, Keppel participated in the Battle of Fontenoy as an aide to Prince William, Duke of Cumberland.